AntkiewiczGrzegorz1997/Plant-Daddy/README.md

 - **Material UI**: A popular React UI framework that provides a set of customizable components.
 - **React**: A JavaScript library for building user interfaces.
+- **Cloudinary**: Cloudinary is a cloud-based media management platform.

 ### APIs